 Goal G2: To sustain a planning framework that values input from all constituencies and the board of trustees.
+The framework will ensure that decisions are made with consideration of the college's broad definition of diversity.

 Goal G3: To refine a committee/process improvement initiative, across campus, to improve coordination, communication, and effectiveness.